yigitsadic/ex_banking/README.md

 All actions apart from creating a user, requires a load balancing that there won't be more than 10 jobs in queue in any moment, if the queue is full, then they'll respond with `too_many_requests` error.

-All users have their own process from GenServer.
+Since user name is a unique identifier for users, all users have their own process from GenServer with `name_#{user_name}`.
 GenServer used as state holder and message broker.
 Every user has it's own process and the state related to user stays in that process, in result every user can access their own data.

 In order to implement a load balancing functionality, I created a macro that yields given function and casts `queue_increment` and `queue_decrement` to the related GenServer.